Kalla wins, Bjoergen makes history at Winter Olympics

 But while the 37-year-old Bjoergen, who won three gold medals at the 2010 Vancouver Games and three more in Sochi, proved she’s still a dominant figure in the sport she admitted there is a noticeable changing of the guard happening in the sport.

-”I have been very good for many years but I’m also getting older and the younger girls are getting better,” Bjeorgen said.
+”I have been very good for many years but I’m also getting older and the younger girls are getting better,” Bjoergen said.

 It was an 11th career medal for Bjoergen, breaking a three-way tie with Raisa Smetanina of Russia and Stefania Belmondo of Italy.
 Bjoergen thrust her arms up in the air as she crossed the finish, knowing she’d made history in what she said will be her last Olympics.